-So how do I determine the best cigar retailers online?
+So how do I determine the best websites to buy cigars online?
 After 10 years of personally ordering from a number of retailers, the most important components of a cigar store are customer service, price, selection, quality, and the usability of the website.

 Now, without further ado…